-i) There shall be 6 questions and all questions are compulsory.
+- i) There shall be 6 questions and all questions are compulsory. - ii) Question I shall contain 10 compulsory short answer questions for a total of 20 marks such that each question carries 2 marks.

-- ii) Question I shall contain 10 compulsory short answer questions for a total of 20 marks such that each question carries 2 marks. - iii) There shall be 2 short answer questions from each unit. - iv) In each of the questions from 2 to 6, there shall be either/or type questions of 10 marks each.
-Student shall answer any one of them. - v) The questions from 2 to 6 shall be set by covering one unit of the syllabus for eachquestion.
+- iii) There shall be 2 short answer questions from each unit. - iv) In each of the questions from 2 to 6, there shall be either/or type questions of v) The questions from 2 to 6 shall be set by covering one unit of the syllabus for eachquestion.